anushree412/todo-app-react/README.md

 # React + Vite

+This to-do list application, built with React.js, Redux, and Bootstrap, offers a seamless user experience for managing tasks.
+Utilizing React components and Redux state management, it enables users to easily add, delete, and mark tasks as completed, while being deployed on Vercel for accessibility.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: